 - Appropriately sized recreational ski poles.

 For information on equipment requirements per age group see the equipment page

 For parents who are new to the team, MHRC is a volunteer-driven not-for-profit organization.
-Volunteering is a great way to get involved in your child’s development in ski racing and to get to know other parents.
+Volunteering is a great way to get involved in your athlete’s development and to get to know other parents.
 Without volunteers we would not be able to run our club or host events.
 No experience is necessary and you don’t even need to ski.
 We will provide training during the season and mentorship for all those eager to learn.